Practice stealth wealth if you know what’s good for you. Showing off how much you make and how much you have is not the way of the Financial Samurai.

-To manage your stealth wealth, try using Personal Capital’s free financial tools.
+To manage your stealth wealth, try using Empower’s free financial tools.
 It helps you track your net worth, control your cash flow, and growth your wealth on stealth mode for free.

 One of their best features is their Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!

 Their second amazing tool is their Retirement Wealth Planner.
 It is the best on the web because it pulls in real data you’ve linked up and runs thousands of algorithms to give you a financial picture of your future.
 You can run multiple different scenarios with different spending, income, and life events to help anticipate your future.

 Read The Best Book On Becoming Rich, Happy, And Free

 If you want to read the best book on achieving financial freedom sooner, check out my instant WSJ bestseller, Buy This, Not That: How to Spend Your Way To Wealth And Freedom.
 BTNT is jam-packed with all my insights after spending 30 years working in, studying, and writing about personal finance.